startxfr/sxapi-core/docs/resources/serviceinfo.md

 To configure this resource, you must add a config key under the ```resources``` section of your configuration profile.
 This key must be a unique string and will be considered as the resource id.
-The value must be an object who must have the following configuration parameters.
+The value must be an object who must have the [appropriate configuration parameters](#resource-config-parameters).

 For a better understanting of the sxapi configuration profile, please refer to the [configuration guide](../guides/2.Configure.md)